 Doheny State Beach is located in South Orange County next to Dana Point Harbor.
-Doheny was California’s first state beach thanks to Edward Doheny who donated 41 acres of ocean front property to the state in 1931.
+Doheny was California’s first state beach, thanks to Edward Doheny, who donated 41 acres of oceanfront property to 1931.

 Today the waves are tame, blocked by the Dana Point Harbor rock jetty.
 One advantage of being located next to the breakwater is Doheny’s gentle surf.
 Smaller waves make this an ideal place to learn surfing.

 The northern section of the beach is day use and has a wide sandy beach plus a large grassy area perfect for picnics.
 You can rent bikes at the concession stand and travel all the way to San Clemente along the bike trail.

 Doheny State Beach Camping.
 114 campsites, 16 of them are RV – Trailer only.
 The southernmost section of the park has a group tent camping area.

 Campsites 37 through 94 are the best at Doheny State Beach.
 All of these have direct access to the beach from the campsite.
 You are literally on the beach—campsites 27 through 36 back up to the creek.

 Tent camping is allowed at Doheny State Beach in the southernmost section of the campground.
 Pitch your tent on the beach in the designated area and enjoy an amazing view of the coast all the way to San Clemente.

 Doheny State Beach campground is on the south side of the creek with Pacific Coast Highway and the railroad tracks on one side and the beach on the other.